Wildlife-friendly Open Gardens

 There is a small car park and well-behaved dogs are welcome.

-Friday 9th May
+Friday 8th May

-• Jubilee Allotments, Bilton Hall Drive, Harrogate, HG1 4DW - 10am-2pm
+• Jubilee Allotments, Bilton Hall Drive, Harrogate, HG1 4DW - 11am to 4pm

 A delightful allotment which perfectly balances growing food for people with providing diverse sources of food, water and shelter for wildlife.
 With an array of pollinator friendly planting, two ponds, fruit bushes, log piles, insect homes, and bird, bat and hedgehog boxes, this allotment garden is well worth a visit.

 Limited parking on site, please do not park on Bilton Hall Drive.
 The garden is accessible for wheelchairs and well-behaved dogs are welcome.
+Refreshments are available and there is a toilet on site.

 East Yorkshire

-Saturday 10th May
+Saturday 2nd May

-Sunday 11th May
+Sunday 3rd May

 South Yorkshire

-• Home Farm, High Street, Austerfield, Doncaster, DN10 6QU - 10am-3pm
+• Home Farm – High Street, Austerfield, Doncaster, DN10 6QU - 11am to 5pm

 Kerry and Richard would like to welcome you to Home Farm & Lodge in Austerfield.
 Enjoy a wander around our wildlife friendly gardens which include flower filled borders, an orchard, water features and a wildlife field with large pond and oak trees.
-Please be aware we do have livestock on site including chickens, ducks, goats and bees.

 The Oval Open Gardens

-• 39 The Oval, Tickhill, Doncaster, DN11 9HF - 11am-3pm
+• 39 The Oval – Tickhill, Doncaster, DN11 9HF - 10:30am to 3:30pm

-"My front lawn was a real mess, so I decided to make it into a wildlife area with flowering plants throughout the whole year.
-It also provides habitat for creepy crawlies and in the first year a hedgehog made its home under our front window."
+‘My front lawn was a real mess, so I decided to make it into a wildlife area with flowering plants throughout the whole year.
+It also provides habitat for creepy crawlies and in the first year a hedgehog made its home under our front window.’

 Limited parking.
 The garden is accessible for wheelchairs and well-behaved dogs are welcome.